Fall flavor in a homemade ravioli shell! Gluten-free raviolis with a seasonal filling, topped with a simple kale pesto and toasted pine nuts.

 Squash Ravioli With Kale Pesto and Pine Nuts [Vegan, Gluten-Free]

-What Ingredients Do You Need To Make Squash Ravioli With Kale Pesto and Pine Nuts [Vegan, Gluten-Free]
+Ingredients You Need for Squash Ravioli With Kale Pesto and Pine Nuts [Vegan, Gluten-Free]

 - 1/2 cup almond flour

 - 1 flax egg (1 tablespoon ground flax seeds, plus 3 tablespoons water)

 - 1 tablespoon olive oil